Raptor007/X-Wing-Revival/README.txt

 party in 2011, and found that X-Wing Alliance (released in 2002) didn't run correctly on modern PCs.
 We've come a long way since then!
-The goal is still to recreate the feeling of a classic LucasArts X-Wing game, but X-Wing Revival has developed into its own unique take on the genre, with a focus on fun dogfighting, epic battles, multiplayer balance, and staying true to classic Star Wars ship designs.
+The goal is still to recreate the feeling of a classic LucasArts X-Wing game, but X-Wing Revival has developed into its own unique take on the genre, with a focus on fast dogfighting, epic battles, multiplayer balance, and staying true to classic Star Wars ship designs.
 (TIE Fighters don't have missiles!)
+X-Wing Revival finally feels like a proper sequel to the X-Wing Demo for Macintosh that I played over and over on a Quadra 605 while listening to the Star Wars soundtrack CDs.

 If you're looking for the official X-Wing title of 2020, check out Star Wars Squadrons: https://store.steampowered.com/app/1222730/STAR_WARS_Squadrons/